-A small selection of the letters, photos and news cuttings sent to the Jessie Matthews homepage before it was closed in 2012.
-The need for a letters page today is not what it was but in case there is anything here which you would like to note the page will be kept online for a short period but will likely be deleted in the near future.
+A small selection of the letters, photos and news cuttings sent to the Jessie Matthews homepage before it was temporarily closed in 2012 and relaunched in 2015.
+The need for a letters page today is not what it was but in case there is anything here which you would like to note the page will be kept online for a short period but will likely be deleted in the future.

 My father was 'besotted' with Jessie Matthews - he used to regale me with stories of how, when he served on the Union Castle Line ships in the 1930s from Southampton to South Africa, he was sometimes her cabin steward.
 In my father's own handwriting I've found notes he made for a talk he gave once entitled 'Life's Like That' and he writes : "Between the two wars a Union Castle Mail boat sailed out of Southampton every Friday bound for South Africa exactly as the city hall clock chimed 4pm.
 There was no other way of travelling to that country then.
 Imperial Airways in the early 1930s were only just experimenting with flying boats.
 I was on my third voyage as saloon boy at the age of 17, earning £3.10s a month all found aboard the 20,109 tons R.M.M.V.
 Winchester Castle.
 We called in at Funchal, Madeira four days later and I well remember Jessie Matthews disembarking for a well-earned holiday between making films and stage appearances."….